 Day 1: Dublin

-On the first day I picked up my two sisters, Ashley and Arielle, and my two friends, Alyssa and Raakel from the airport and we then maneuvered our way into the city.
+On the first day I picked up my two sisters, Ashley and Arielle, and my two friends, Alyssa and Raakel from the airport and we then manoeuvred our way into the city.
 That was my first time driving on the opposite side of the road!
-Since most of the girls were feeling a little jet-lagged from the trip, we didn’t get to cover a lot of Dublin, but we did make time to eat at The Brazen Head (which is the oldest pub in all of Ireland!), go shopping along Grafton street, and then go out in Temple Bar for some live music and a few ciders.
+Since most of the girls were feeling a little jet-lagged from the trip, we didn’t get to cover a lot of Dublin, but we did make time to eat at The Brazen Head (which is the oldest pub in all of Ireland!), go shopping along Grafton Street, and then go out in Temple Bar for some live music and a few ciders.

 Day 2: Dublin > Glendalough > Glen of Aherlow